AsamehELsayed/elite-site/DEPLOY_FROM_WINDOWS.md

 sudo nano /etc/nginx/nginx.conf
 ```

-Add the elite-mark.com configuration from `nginx-elite-mark.conf` file.
+Add the raheedbrides.cloud configuration from `nginx-elite-mark.conf` file.

 Or use the complete configuration:
 ```bash